PineappleBingoPlayer/ocash-mining-pool-setup-tutorial/README.md

 1. Purchase your domain name
 > There are many domain registration service providers.
 Pick any of providers here and create your own unique, eye-catching, and easy-to-remmeber domain name. ex)<a href="https://ocash.network" target="_blank">`ocash.network`</a>
 > For this tutorial, we use <a href="https://domains.google/" target="_blank">Google Domains</a>
       - Login your Google account
       - Search domain name that you wish for
       - Select alternates if it's already exit
       - Make a purchase

 2. Connect your domain
    - Open <a href="https://domains.google/" target="_blank">Google Domains</a>
    - Select your domain name
    - Click `DNS` then, `Manage Custom Record`
-   - Add custome record, `Host name` as "empty" `Type` as "A" then, `Data` as  `your VPS Public IP address`
+   - Add custom record, `Host name` as "empty" `Type` as "A" then, `Data` as  `your VPS Public IP address`
+   - Add custom record, `Host name` as "WWW" `Type` as "A" then, `Data` as  `your VPS Public IP address`

   > When its succeessfully updated custom record, it will take 1-3 mins to reflect changes.